Robertfarb/study_notes/data_structures/arrays.md

   * O(1) insertion time
   * O(1) lookup time
   * Limited to getting, setting, cannot change it's length
+  * We must use Ruby's built in Array as the base data structure for the static array since we don't have a direct way of accessing / allocating spots of memory with ruby
 ## Dynamic Array
   * Dynamic refers to the fact that our array resizes dynamically based on the available space
   * #find runs in constant time